brycie-boy/The_Cosmos/The New Idol.md

 ## The New Idol  #

-The New Idol is a term coined by [[Robert Anton Wilson]] which refers to the rigid beliefs that form the ideological superstructure of [[The New Inquisition]]
+The New Idol is a term coined by [[Robert Anton Wilson]] which refers to the rigid beliefs that form the ideological superstructure of [[The New Inquisition]].

 ___